The Royal Alberta College

 2. Proof of ability to acquire funds for a G.I.C (from a bank in India to Bank of Nova Scotia) A sponsorship letter or official documentation (notarized) indicating that the student can pay for the program and living expenses.
 Remember that you will have to show Canadian Immigration that you have a place where you can reside while you are enrolled in the program.

-• A registration fee of $500.00 (applied to tuition cost once the student commences) is to be provided before a letter of acceptance is issued (Payment is in Canadian Dollars and is to be paid online and directly to the College via bank transfer).
+• A pre-admission application fee of $500.00 (applied to tuition cost once the student commences) is to be provided before a letter of acceptance is issued (Payment is in Canadian Dollars and is to be paid online and directly to the College via bank transfer).
 ADMISSIONS ARE CAPPED

 • For further reference please visit the “International Student Pathway” tab within this site.